Grow your own sweetener

 There are two ways to make a concentrate:

 1. Take fresh juice and reduce over a medium heat until it is a quarter of what it was (ie 4 cups fresh juice becomes 1 cup concentrate).
 It can then be frozen to store.

 2. Alternatively, squeeze your fruit and put the juice into something like a cleaned-out milk container.
-Freeze – don’t go over more than ¾ full, to allow room for expansion.
+Freeze.
+Don’t fill a container over the ¾ mark, to allow room for expansion.
 Once frozen, place upside down over another container and allow the liquid to begin to thaw.
 What should come out first is the juice, leaving you with a jug of ice.
 Store and freeze.

-You use about half a cup in place of one cup of white sugar, but obviously depending on the recipe, you may end up with texture issues.
+You use about half a cup in place of one cup of white sugar, but depending on the recipe, you may end up with a different texture.

 Trees are tapped during late winter-early spring, when the temperature is between 4-7ºC, which is when the most amount of sucrose is available in the sap.
 Too low a temperature and the sugar will be stored as starch in the sapwood.
 Too high and the enzymes required to convert the starch to sugar don’t work.
 You need the temperature to be increasing, as this is when pressure causes the sap to flow.
 If nights are freezing but daytime temperatures are 4-7ºC, you’ll be getting optimum flow.